LZQthePlane/Object-tracker-collection-Opencv-DeepLearning/README.md

 # Object-tracker-collection-Opencv-DeepLearning
-Collection of object-tracker projects of hot topics, with opencv and deep learning (for some projects).
+Collection of object-tracker projects of hot topics, with opencv and deep learning (on some projects).
 (The code comments using here is chinese)

 ----------------------------------------------------